 Price per word

 Blog writing cost per word is a model you’re likely familiar with if you’ve worked with a freelancer or agency.
-Beginner to experienced writers could fetch between $0.05 – $0.15 per word, while more advanced writers and agencies charge anywhere from $0.20 to $1 per word.
+Beginner to experienced writers could fetch between $0.05 – $0.15 per word, while more advanced professional copywriters and agencies charge anywhere from $0.20 to $1 per word.

 For example, if you pay a writer $0.10 per word for a $1,000-word article, the total price is $100.
 If you ask for a revision that doesn’t result in more words, that revision is usually included in the price if the edits remain within the scope of the article.